 Once you're at the site, your guide will need a bit of time to set up some ropes on the cliff.
 Next, s/he will introduce you to gear like harnesses, helmets, crampons, and ice tools.
 Next, you'll cover skills like tying into the rope, belaying, climber-belayer communication, and correct procedures for lowering climbers from the top of the cliff.
 By then, people are generally chomping at the bit to climb, so it's time to go for it!

 - A 30+liter pack (This is the size of pack you'd use on a single overnight backpacking-type trip.
 Big enough to fit all your clothing, gear, food and water, plus a harness, crampons, and helmet, plus a bit of group climbing gear.
-Not just a book bag.)
+Please don't just bring a book bag.)

 - A full supply of snacks/lunch